zanettanorris/Product-Inventory-Lab/instructions/section-02.md

     }
 }
 ```
-1. The test annotation in needed to notify JUnit to treat this method as a test
+1. The test annotation in needed to notify JUnit to treat this method as a test.
-2. We create date to use during the test.
+2. We create data to use during the test.
 We will pass these values into the constructor and expect the same values upon retrieval.
-3. Create a new object form the test data created above.
+3. Create a new object from the test data created above.
-4. Use accessor methods to retieve the objects data and assert that it is equal to what was passed into the constructor
+4. Use accessor methods to retrieve the object's data and assert that it is equal to what was passed into the constructor.

-Remimber to go to git and add/commit/merge your code
+Remember to go to git and add/commit/merge your code

-Now complete the constructors for the rest of your models
+Now complete the constructors for the rest of your models.

 ## Part 4 - Managing the Data with a Service